inimah/Document-vector-similarity/README.md

 - evaluation of heterogeneous data sets (text, html, xml, microblogs)
 - evaluation on words in different language (e.g. Dutch embedding)

-Further reading towards <a href="Background-Motivations.md">motivations</a> behind this study (and summary of literature review!):
+Further reading towards <a href="Background-Motivations.md">motivations</a> behind this study (and a brief summary of literature review!)

 We use the following data sets in this study: